Medit Appoints Han Ryu as CEO, Focusing on Customer-Centric Innovation

-SEOUL, South Korea, July 11, 2024 /PRNewswire/ -- Medit, a leading provider of dental 3D scanners and digital dentistry solutions, has appointed Han Ryu as its new CEO.
-With over three decades of senior management experience in global medical device and healthcare sectors—including roles at Siemens Healthineers, Qorvo Biotechnologies, Accelerate Diagnostics, and Bain & Company—Ryu has led Medit North America since 2023, driving market growth and overseeing sales and marketing efforts.
+SEOUL, South Korea, July 11, 2024 /PRNewswire/ -- MEDIT, a leading provider of dental 3D scanners and digital dentistry solutions, has announced the appointment of Han Ryu as its new CEO.
+Han brings with him over three decades of senior management experience in global medical device and healthcare companies, including prominent roles at Siemens Healthineers, Qorvo Biotechnologies, Accelerate Diagnostics, and Bain & Company.
+Since 2023, he has successfully led Medit North America, driving significant growth in the region through strategic oversight of sales and marketing initiatives.

-"I am honored to assume the role of CEO at Medit.
-My commitment is to lead technological innovation and services in the digital dentistry market.
-We are particularly focused on accelerating the digital dental revolution in China with the upcoming launch of our premium scanner, the i900," commented Ryu on his appointment.
+"I am truly honored to lead Medit as CEO.
+Medit's open innovation model and commitment to improving patient care align perfectly with my vision.
+We are poised to accelerate the digital dental revolution with a strong emphasis on customer-centric solutions" Ryu commented on his appointment.

-Under Ryu's leadership, Medit successfully launched its revolutionary i900 intraoral scanner in Egypt and Dubai last June, earning high acclaim in the market.
-The scanner features innovative touch interfaces and third-generation optical engine technology, delivering an unparalleled user experience.
-It provides precise scanning in challenging conditions such as edentulous case, bleeding case, and metal cases, empowering practitioners with superior diagnostic capabilities
+Medit, founded in 2000 and headquartered in Seoul, South Korea, is a global leader in 3D intraoral scanners.
+Medit's integrated digital dentistry platform is renowned for its innovative solutions that cater to the essential needs of its customers.
+The Medit i-Series, ranging from the i700 wireless to the i600 models, simplifies entry into digital dentistry and streamlines practice workflows.
+Recognized globally, Medit's intraoral scanner series has established itself as a prominent player in the market, supported by a strong distribution network spanning over 100 countries.

-Additionally, Medit plans to broaden its educational programs and support efforts in cooperation with local partners, enhancing customized resources for users of Medit's scanners and software.
+Under Ryu's leadership, Medit will continue to expand its portfolio of digital dentistry innovations and strategic partnerships.
+This includes enhancing educational programs and support initiatives through local partners to provide users with improved resources for Medit's scanners and software.

 About MEDIT